Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Method

-As we argue in Sec.~\ref{sec:intro}, for driving safety, we are particularly interested in predicting whether the planned trajectory will cause a collision.
-To train CATPlan, we first need to determine which loss value in the end-to-end AD model should be used as the training label~$\hat{L}_\target$ and which features to include in the input set~$h$.
-We address these two questions in the following section.
+For driving safety, we are particularly interested in predicting whether the planned trajectory will cause a collision.
+To train RiskMonitor, we first need to determine which loss value in the end-to-end AD model should be used as the training label~$\hat{L}_\target$ and which features to include in the input set~$h$.

-\parsection{Choice of target loss} In contrast to target models tested in previous works of loss prediction, state-of-the-art end-to-end planners are much larger and more complex.
-They comprise multiple modules designed to handle different tasks such as tracking, mapping, motion prediction, and planning.
-There is no single loss as in standard loss prediction tasks; instead, different modules have their own loss functions and each such loss-function can comprise multiple parts.
-Moreover, modules that are transformers often repeat the loss functions for each layer in the transformer.
-Thus, there are a large number of loss components.
+\parsection{Choice of target loss} Prior work on loss prediction \citep{yoo2019learning, kirchhof2023url} typically considers models supervised by a small number of loss terms; in contrast, state-of-the-art end-to-end planners are more complex and supervised by hundreds of loss terms.
+They comprise multiple modules designed to handle different tasks, e.g., motion prediction and planning \citep{hu2023planning, jiang2023vad}.
+There is no single loss as in standard loss prediction tasks; instead, different modules have distinct functions, and each can have multiple parts.
+This results in a large and heterogeneous set of loss components, raising the question of which loss should be selected as the prediction target.

-For training CATPlan, we focus on the collision loss component present in the planning module.
-The planning module loss function comprises multiple parts, including an imitation loss~$\mathcal{L}_\imitation$ and a collision loss~$\mathcal{L}_\collision$.
-The imitation loss is usually the~$L_1$ or~$L_2$ distance to the ground truth trajectory so that the model learns to exhibit human-like planning capability, while the collision loss penalizes plans that result in collisions with other agents on the road.
-To apply loss prediction, we adopt the collision loss component for the last transformer layer, $\mathcal{L}_\collision$, and train $\Theta_\loss$ to predict its value.
+For training RiskMonitor, we focus on the collision loss component present in the planning module.
+The planning module loss function has multiple parts, including an imitation loss~$\mathcal{L}_\imitation$ and a collision loss~$\mathcal{L}_\collision$.
+The imitation loss is usually the ~$L_2$ distance to the ground-truth trajectory so that the model learns to exhibit a human-like planning capability, while the collision loss penalizes plans that result in collisions with other road users on the road.
+To apply loss prediction, we adopt the collision loss component from the last transformer layer, $\mathcal{L}_\collision$, and train $\Theta_\loss$ to predict its value.